 QR Codes are widely common and regularly appear in newspaper/magazine ads, products, flyers, and business cards.

 QR Codes can be generated using an online QR Code Management tool and scanned using freely-available QR Code scanning applications.
+A lot of teachers and publishers are already using them to engage students.

 How can authors use QR Codes in books?